UMB Policy on Waivers of Formal Search Requirements for Faculty Appointments

 I. Policy Statement

 The University of Maryland, Baltimore (UMB) is committed to a culture that is enriched by diversity, in the broadest sense.
-As an Equal Opportunity/Affirmative Action employer and educational institution, UMB does not discriminate on the basis of race, color, religion, age, ancestry, national origin, gender, sexual orientation, physical or mental disability, gender identity or expression, marital status or veteran's status in recruitment, hiring, compensation, training or promotion of employees and applicants for employment at all job levels.
+As an Equal Employment Opportunity employer and educational institution, UMB does not discriminate on the basis of race, color, religion, age, ancestry or national origin, sex, pregnancy or related conditions, sexual orientation, gender identity or expression, genetic information, physical or mental disability, marital status or protected veteran's status, or any other legally protected classification in recruitment, hiring, compensation, training or promotion of employees and applicants for employment at all job levels.

 UMB relies upon faculty search procedures to identify a broad range of well-qualified candidates for faculty openings.
 Search requirements are waived only under specified, limited circumstances or special circumstances consistent with the intention of this policy.